 And, this is great news because it means that each time you successfully implement your plan, it’ll get easier.

-Here we will break down food temptation into 3 pivotal moments that often happen around unhappy eating choices.
+Here we will break down food temptation into three pivotal moments that often happen around unhappy eating choices.
 From here you can start to identify your own patterns.
-Then, below, we will use those events to create your own plan.
+Then, below, we’ll use those events to create your own plan.

 Here is where justifications run rampant.
 You may think something like: